bissessr/TF-IAC-2019/docs/index.md

 - *[Nick Carlton - Terraform: AWS VPC with Private and Public Subnets](https://nickcharlton.net/posts/terraform-aws-vpc.html)*

-## AWS Infrastructure Overview
+## AWS Infrastructure
 ---
+Below is a diagram of the AWS infrastructure we will setup using Terraform.

 <img src="images/iac-aws.png" width="500" />

-## Instructions
+## Setup Instructions
 ---
 After completing the pre-requisites use the instructions below to begin the setup process.

-1. Setup your AWS credentials (some nice instructions available here).
+1. Setup your AWS credentials
 2. Create new folder for your terraform scripts and supporting files
 3. Change to the folder
 4. Initialize and sync GIT repository